Micro-Networks

-The purpose of the Highland micro-network
+The value of the micro-network model

-The Highland micro-network set out to bring a localised cluster of promoters together to programme a series of tours.
 When venues operate as a micro-network, they help to ensure that:

 - live performances are better routed and more sustainable